mwojtyna/odrabiamy-bot/README.md

 The `config` folder contains:

-- `config.json` - file that decides which channels are for which books,
+- `config.json` - file that you must add which decides which Discord channels are for which books,
-- `cookies.json` - prevents having to log in each time a command is executed.
+- `cookies.json` - auto-generated file that prevents having to log in to `odrabiamy.pl` each time a command is executed.

 ## Config file
 File `config.json` decides which books are assigned to which channels.
 Example: